Ex-HPD officer charged in botched raid to remain behind bars

 #BREAKING: FBI arrested on federal charges this morning Gerald Goines, Steven Bryant, both former Houston police officers, and 9-1-1 caller Patricia Garcia in connection to the January fatal Harding Street narcotics operation. #HouNews— FBI Houston (@FBIHouston) November 20, 2019

-After last week's actions, the Harris County District Attorney's Office released this statement:
+After last week's actions, the Harris County District Attorney's Office released the following statement:

 It is not uncommon for defendants in complex cases to be charged by both local and federal authorities under separate laws; our investigation continues.
 We all want to flesh out all the facts, all the evidence, and ensure that the truth is known.